ReinaStreufert/QuickTabsSrc/docs/Manipulating the tab.md

 ### Modifying a step

 The main way to modify a step is using the fretboard at the bottom of the window.
 Here you may set which strings are playing and which fret is held on each playing string, as well as the sustain time for the step.
-Detailed info on how to use the fretboard can be found in [/docs/Fretboard](/docs/Fretboard.md).
+Detailed info on how to use the fretboard can be found in [Fretboard](/docs/Fretboard.md).
 You can also transform a step or multiple steps using the operations in the `Selection` section of the context menu.
+More info on that in [Selection operations](/docs/Selection%20operations.md).

 ### Adding/removing measures